presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

         print 'testing whether "Bigge" is a prefix of "Bigger"' test.testEqual(is_prefix("Bigge","Bigger"),True)
       except:
-        print "Looks like the function is_prefix has not been defined or has an error"
+        print "Looks like the function is_prefix has not been defined or has another error"

-9. Define a python function ``grep`` that works just like the unix command.
-It takes two inputs, a string and a filename.
-It should return a list of all and only the lines in the file that contain the string.
+9. Define a python function ``grep`` that works just like the unix command ``grep``.
+Your function should take two inputs, a string and a filename.
+It should return a list of all the lines in the file that contain the string, and only the lines in the file that contain the string.

 .. activecode:: ps_5_9
-   :available_files: timely_file.txt

    # Write code here!